-The Fox Chase Cancer Center Pharmacy serves Fox Chase clinic patients and inpatients and carries a range of medication for their care, including oral specialty chemotherapy drugs often not readily available in local retail pharmacies.
+The Fox Chase Cancer Center Pharmacy serves Fox Chase clinic patients and inpatients and carries a range of medications for their care, including oral specialty chemotherapy drugs often not readily available in local retail pharmacies.
 Oncology-trained pharmacists offer prescription medication counseling in a patient-friendly environment.
-We participate with most major insurers covering Pharmacy Benefit and Medicare Part D benefits.
+We also offer bedside delivery of medication for patients being discharged and a free medication disposal service to properly dispose of unused and unwanted medication.
+The Fox Chase Cancer Center Pharmacy participates with most major insurers covering Pharmacy Benefit and Medicare Part D benefits.
 Contact your insurance company to determine your specific coverage.
+If you need a new prescription filled after hours or on weekends when the Fox Chase Cancer Center Pharmacy is closed, your provider must send your prescription to your local pharmacy to be filled.

-Hours: Monday-Friday, 9am-6pm Floor 1 of the Young Pavilion
+Hours: Monday-Friday, 9am-6pm Located across from the Terrace Café in the West Building